malloryshea/malloryshea/README.md

 - 😄 Pronouns: She/Her

-- 💬 Ask me about... anything point of interest, I'm an open book.
+- 💬 Ask me about... any point of interest about me, I'm an open book.

 <h3 align="left">Connect with me:</h3>
 <p align="left">